 - copy of passport, even if expired (only the page with personal details is required);

 - the applicant’s curriculum vitae;

 - a statement on scientific interests and future plans for research in sustainability sciences in the home country explicitly referring to which SDGs contributions are likely to be made;

 - full list of publications (do not enclose reprints of articles);

 - copy of the MSc (or higher) certificate;

-- a recent invitation letter obtained through one of the eligible host laboratories listed above which should contain the proposed time of the visit (3 months) and should refer to the proposed cooperation.
+- a recent invitation letter obtained through SISSA which should contain the proposed time of the visit (3 months) and should refer to the proposed cooperation.
 It should be made evident that the applicant and the proposed host have been in contact regarding the scientific work to be done during the visit and that the conditions for conducting the work have been agreed in terms of the timing of the visit and the facilities available;

 - recent letters of recommendation, which must be submitted separately to TWAS by two referees who are familiar with the applicant’s work.
 N.B.
 Only signed reference letters can be accepted.

 Visit Award Webpage for Details